diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 - `Selenium Grid Standalone Chrome`

 **6.** The **first time** the Pod is launched, it may take **about 2 minutes to be able to access the Zabbix Frontend** while the database is being created.

+**7.** SystemD is configured to control the Pod as a service, and the `systemctl --user` command can be used to start and stop the service.

+> ⚠️ When the rootless user logs out of their session, any running containers are stopped.
+It is best to enable user lingering for your particular user so that the Pod can run automatically.
+If required, run the following command **as root**: `sudo loginctl enable-linger [user]`.

 <BR>